FIBO to be held in Southeast Asia from 2020 | Devdiscourse

 Next year will see the first FIBO Southeast Asia (FIBO SEA) kicks off.
-From 24 to 26 September 2020, it will bring together brands, manufacturers, distributors, licensors, intermediaries, buyers and trainers from the Southeast Asia and international fitness industry.
-Hosting the event will be the megacity, Singapore, the international finance centre and one of the world's most visited cities.
+From 24 to 26 September 2020, it will bring together brands, manufacturers, distributors, licensors, intermediaries, buyers and trainers from Southeast Asia and the international fitness industry.
+Hosting the event will be the megacity, Singapore, the international financial center and one of the world's most visited cities.

-FIBO SEA is organised by Reed Exhibitions Singapore in collaboration with Reed Exhibitions Deutschland, the organiser of FIBO in Cologne, which will leverage its international network and know-how in the fitness and wellness sector.
+FIBO SEA is organized by Reed Exhibitions Singapore in collaboration with Reed Exhibitions Deutschland, the organizer of FIBO in Cologne, which will leverage its international network and know-how in the fitness and wellness sector.

 Set sights on Southeast Asia